 Lian Li is no stranger to making PC cases, being well known for products like the

 The PC-TU150 is a bit too big to qualify as a “proper” sub-20L small form factor (SFF) case, but that comes with some benefits.
-It has enough room to fit GPUs up to 12.6 inches long and CPU coolers up to 6.5 inches high.
+The PC-TU150 has enough room to fit GPUs up to 12.6 inches long and CPU coolers up to 6.5 inches high.

 This means you’ll be able to pick from almost any high-end graphics card on the market now and pair it with a chunky CPU cooler like Noctua’s NH-D15S.
 You’ll still have to go for an SFX or SFX-L power supply, but that’s a small sacrifice to make for such effortless compatibility elsewhere.

 The PC-TU150 has some thoughtful airflow features, with perforations down the sides and across the bottom of the front panel.
 The PSU even gets its own dedicated grate.
-If you opt for the model without the tempered glass side panel, the case also has a grate specifically for GPU cooling.
+If you opt for the windowless variant, the case also has a grate specifically for GPU cooling.

-Top it all off with a nice brushed aluminum finish and a retractable magnetic handle, and you have one of the most stylish and practical portable mini ITX cases on the market now.
-We like this case a lot.
+Top it all off with a nice brushed aluminum finish and a retractable magnetic handle, and you have one of the most stylish and practical mini-ITX portable PC cases on the market now.
+It’s a bit big for a Mini-ITX case at 23 liters, but it’s still a great case regardless.

 Measurements (H x W x L) | 12.57 x 6.78 x 14.09 inches |